kevinding0218/InterviewDocuments/Q and A/System Design/Rate Limiting (local and distributed).md

 - And 1 second later, actually 900 milliseconds, bucket is full again.
 ### Object-Oriented Design
 #### Class and Interface
-- Job Scheduler interface is responsible for scheduling a job that runs every several seconds and retrieves rules from Rules service.
+1. Job Scheduler interface is responsible for scheduling a job that runs every several seconds and retrieves rules from Rules service.
-	- RetrieveJobScheduler class implements JobScheduler interface.
+	1.2 RetrieveJobScheduler class implements JobScheduler interface.
 Its responsibility is to instantiate, start and stop the 	scheduler.
 And to run retrieve rules task periodically.
-	- RetrieveJobScheduler runs RetrieveRulesTask, which makes a remote call to the Rules service.
+	1.3 RetrieveJobScheduler runs RetrieveRulesTask, which makes a remote call to the Rules service for retrieving all the rules for this service.
 It then creates token buckets and puts them into the cache.
-- RulesCache interface is responsible for storing rules in memory.
+2. RulesCache interface is responsible for storing rules in memory.
 	- TokenBucketCache class implements RulesCache, it is responsible for storing token bucket objects, Map / ConcurrentHashMap / Google Guava Cache
-- ClientIdentifier Interface builds a key that uniquely identifies a client.
+3. ClientIdentifier Interface builds a key that uniquely identifies a client.
 	- ClientIdentifierBuilder implements ClientIdentifier, it is responsible for building a key based on user identity information (for example login).
 There can be other implementations as well, for example based on IP address or retrieve client identity information from request context
-- RateLimiter Interface is responsible for decision making.
+4. RateLimiter Interface is responsible for decision making.
 	-	TokenBucketRateLimiter class implements RateLimiter, it is responsible for retrieves token bucket from cache, and calls allowRequest() on the bucket
-- And the last important piece is the RetrieveRulesTask, which is responsible for retrieving all the rules for this service.
 #### Interaction
 1. RetrieveJobScheduler runs RetrieveRulesTask, which makes a remote call to the Rules service.
 It then creates token buckets and puts them into the cache.
 2. When client request comes to the host, RateLimiter first makes a call to the ClientIdentifierBuilder to build a unique identifier for the client.
-3. And then it passes this key to the cache and retrieves the bucket.
+3. And then it passes this key to the cache in TokenBucketCache and retrieves the bucket.
 4. And the last step to do is to call allow request on the bucket.
 ### Distributed World
 #### How we can make rate limiting work across many machines in a cluster.